chanhyeoni/EatInTime-FrontEnd/README.md

 # EatInTime-FrontEnd-Mobile
-This is the iOS interface to the EatInTime project.
-React-native is utilized in this project.
+This is the mobile front-end to the EatInTime project.
+React-native is used in this project.

 ## Running the project
 ### iOS